TrueList

 26. Voice-based shopping will soar to $40 billion by 2022.

-Voice search trends indicate that voice-based ad revenue might just reach $19 billion by 2022, mainly because of the growing number of voice search apps on mobile devices.
-But also because of the increasing number of users who find voice search a more convenient way of getting the information they need.
-And since scouting for information is most of the time directed at researching products to shop, projections are that voice-based shopping will top $40 billion by 2020.
+Voice search trends indicate that voice-based ad revenue might reach $19 billion by 2022, mainly because of the growing number of voice search apps on mobile devices, but also because of the increasing number of users who find voice search a more convenient way of getting the information they need.
+And since scouting for information is directed at researching products to shop most of the time, projections are that voice-based shopping will top $40 billion by 2022.

 (ClearBridgeMobile, TechWyse)

-Smart speaker and voice search statistics and trends forecast that global sales of smart speakers and other voice activated devices will not only reach $30 billion by 2024 but will even surpass this number.
-The US smart speaker market will play a major role in this as projections are that by 2022, a total of 55% of American households will own a smart speaker device, which will generate a 42% spike in usage compared to today’s household ownership numbers.
+Smart speaker and voice search statistics forecast that global sales of smart speakers and other voice-activated devices will surpass $30 billion by 2024.
+The US smart speaker market will play a major role in this, as projections are that a total of 55% of American households will own a smart speaker device by 2022, which will generate a 42% spike in usage compared to today’s household ownership numbers.

 (DialogTech)